 How to Assemble a Web Design Team Based on the A-Team

-To be successful in designing and developing web sites, you are going to need a specialized and diverse team who share a common goal of doing quality work.
-The A-Team, although stuck in the 80s, is a perfect example for building a web design team.
+To create a successful web designing company, creating and developing web sites, you are going to need a specialized and diverse team who share common goals of doing quality work.
+The A-Team, although stuck in the 80s, is a perfect example for building a web development team.
 Their skills complemented one another perfectly, and they knew how to get things done.
 Here are four personalities that any web team should have, based on the A-Team.

 Col. John “Hannibal” Smith | Project Manager